-The Nature Conservancy’s California All Staff Retreat in September 2014 was a huge success in large part due to being in the woods, in such a beautiful setting at the Lair’s Camp Blue.
+The Nature Conservancy’s California All Staff Retreat in September 2014 and in 2017 were huge successes in large part due to being in the woods, in such a beautiful setting at the Lair’s Camp Blue.
 The theme was “disconnect to reconnect”—very applicable.
 In a few words from our staff, it was “invigorating, inspiring, screamingly successful,” and most of all “fun!”
 Almost 200 staff from throughout California (from Shasta to the Mojave)—scientists, preserve managers, marketing, philanthropy teams and more—were able to enjoy a reasonable pace of meetings in the Lodge (see photo), “break-outs” all over camp, plus a wide variety of choices on activities, while disconnecting from the rest of the world and focusing on connecting with colleagues in a “chill setting.”
 This resulted in a genuinely relaxed and thoroughly engaged group.

 Testimonials from the Staff